 Hello!
 Thanks for visiting my academic website.
 Here’s a bit about me:

 I grew up in Howrah, India (a town near Kolkata) in a middle-class family.
 I was fortunate to have loving parents, caring teachers, and cheerful classmates, who helped nurture my curiosity.
 My “dream” of becoming a musician and then a mathematician gradually gave way to becoming a physicist as I neared the end of high school.
-However, socio-economic circumstances meant that I was to enroll in an engineering program instead, which had better job prospects.
+However, socio-economic circumstances meant I was to enroll in an engineering program instead, which had better job prospects.
 But, as an undergrad in the Department of Electronics and Tele-Communication Engineering at Jadavpur University, I became more and more attracted to physics as I kept reading great books, such as those by Feynman, and did some research in theoretical physics with Prof. Subhankar Ray.
-Eventually I applied to physics PhD programs in my final year and got accepted at Cornell.
+Eventually I applied to physics PhD programs and got accepted at Cornell.

 My current research is on collective quantum phenomena in ultracold gases.
 As matter is cooled to near absolute zero, strange quantum-mechanical properties emerge out of interactions between the particles which make up matter (atoms) and light (photons).
 My work consists of analyzing mathematical models of such quantum gases of atoms and photons, using a blend of analytical and numerical techniques, to study the rich features of novel quantum states and make predictions which could be tested in experiments.
 Our research provides insight into the behavior of many-body quantum systems and has led to publications in Physical Review Letters and Physical Review A. Here is a story on our recent work on domain walls in superfluids, written for a general audience: Surprising nature of quantum solitary waves revealed.
 Here’s another, on fractional quasiparticles in an optical cavity: Enlightened path to anyons and quantum computation.